Rialto Car Accident Lawyer

 What’s the Most That a Lawyer Can Take From a Settlement?

-The maximum that a lawyer can typically take from a settlement in California can vary.
+The most that a lawyer can typically take from a settlement in California can vary.
 This is based on the complexity of the case, whether the case goes to trial, and other factors.
 If the case settles before trial, the contingency fee is usually lower.
 However, the exact percentage can be negotiated and should be outlined in your agreement with the lawyer.

 Contact Duque & Price Today